There are two ways to get involved and support your Nature Centre:

 - Volunteer Naturalists assist with daily operations of the Nature Centre - helping to connect visitors to resources, exhibitions, and programs.
 We rely on a diverse team of 80+ volunteers to accommodate memorable moments of discovery for over 52,000+ annual visitors.
 This is a great way to get involved if you want to dedicate a few hours each month.

 1. Conservation Project Volunteers

 The Nature Centre coordinates a variety of volunteer conservation projects throughout the year.
 These projects are intended to improve our natural spaces and provide a conduit to bring our community together over their mutual appreciation of nature.
-Thank you to our conservation project sponsors: Pratt & Whitney Canada; B93; Country 95; Alberta Conservation Association; TD Friends of the Environment; Helen Schuler Nature Centre; Lethbridge Parks.
+Stay up to date with Conservation Projects by joining our mailing list.

 Get involved with one of our upcoming conservation projects: